SoftBank Group's $108 billion Vision Fund 2 draws in Microsoft, Apple

 The Japanese conglomerate itself plans to invest $38 billion in the fund, it said in a statement.
 Others set to join include Apple Inc and Taiwan's Hon Hai Precision Industry Co Ltd (Foxconn) - both investors in the first fund.

-The second fund's investor base reflects diversification beyond the Middle East that provided most of the first $100 billion fund's outside capital as SoftBank touts industry-beating returns.
+The second fund's investor base reflects diversification beyond the Middle East that provided most of the first $100 billion fund's outside capital as SoftBank touts industry-beating returns, with joiners including cash rich Japanese financial institutions and a Kazakh sovereign wealth fund.

 "Those investing two years ago were investing in the vision, there was no proof the concept was going to succeed," said Sanford C. Bernstein analyst Chris Lane.